 Micro-Ranger 2 software comes with a lot of advanced and powerful features selected from our Mini-Ranger 2 and Ranger 2 USBL systems to ensure you have everything you need to track underwater targets.
 Designed for PCs running Windows 7 and Windows 10 operating systems, it’s intuitive layout means you’ll quickly feel comfortable using Micro- Ranger 2 and in no time be ready to carry out your first underwater tracking mission.

 If you need to track and also communicate with small AUVs and drones, an optional Marine Robotics feature pack is available.
-Used in conjunction with a Sonardyne Nano AvTrak 6 OEM transceiver (see website for more details) on your vehicle, the pack unlocks a host of features such as Data Exchange – used to enable modem functionality utilising Wideband 2 digital signal processing supporting user data transfer rates from 100 to 9000 bps.
+Used in conjunction with our Nano AvTrak 6 OEM transceiver on your vehicle, the pack unlocks a host of features such as Data Exchange – used to enable modem functionality utilising Wideband 2 digital signal processing supporting user data transfer rates from 100 to 9000 bps.